-Walking for Fitness: Walking This Many Miles Keeps You Fit
+Walking for Fitness: Walk This Many Miles to Stay Fit

 It's an everyday activity that mankind has been doing since the dawn of time, but if you're walking for heart health you have to do enough of it to really stay in shape.

 Doctors say that when it comes to walking for fitness, the magic number is about 10,000 steps -- which works out to walking about 5 miles.
 And in a recent study, walking that distance proved critical to both cardiovascular fitness and blood sugar levels.

 In the recent study, otherwise healthy people who dropped from walking 10,000 steps to about 1,000 steps daily had higher insulin resistance and weaker cardiovascular fitness after just 2 weeks of cutting back.
 Basically, in just 14 days of fewer steps, their hearts started to process oxygen less efficiently, and their blood couldn't break down sugars as well.
 Pretty rapid decline!
 (Related: Find out the best walking pace.)